Getting Rid Of Fleas In The City Of Burlington, NC

 Larvae stage can take up to 18 days before they transform into pupae.
 This is the stage where they enclose themselves in a silk-like covering to form a cocoon.
 In optimal conditions, a flea can remain as a pupa for 4 days.
 But in unfavorable conditions, a pupa can remain dormant for several months to one year.

 Finally, the pupae turn into adult fleas, the last stage in the cycle.
-During this stage, fleas the primary goal of these creatures is to feed.
-Their first blood meal will trigger their reproductive system to mature and could start the cycle again.
+During this stage, the primary goal of these creatures is to feed.
+Their first blood meal will trigger their reproductive system to mature and will start the cycle again.
 In optimal conditions, they could live up to 3 months.
 Your goal as responsible homeowners is to make your house unattractive to any flea activity.
-So, they don’t get to live long.

 There are countless ways on how your pet can catch fleas.
 It could be from interacting with another pet or walking or going to the park for a walk.
 Other times, pets can catch fleas by running around the yard.
 This is the reason experts recommend checking your pet's coat daily to prevent flea infestations.